ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-advanced.md

 ### The break statement

-The break statement, like in C, breaks out of the innermost enclosing "for" or "while" loop.
+The break statement, breaks out of the innermost enclosing "for" or "while" loop.

 ```{seealso}
 - https://docs.python.org/3/tutorial/controlflow.html